ligato/docs/docs/user-guide/get-vpp-agent.md

 The etcd server docker image is downloaded (if it does not exist already) and started, ready to serve requests.
 In the default docker environment, the etcd server will be available on the IP `172.17.0.1` on port `2379`.
 The command above can be edited to run a version other than `3.1.0`, or change the listen or advertise addresses.

 The vpp-agent defines a flag for the etcd plugin called `--etcd-config`.
-It points to the location of the `etcd.conf` file that holds static config information used by the etcd plugin upon startup.
+It points to the location of the `etcd.conf` file that contains static config information used by the etcd plugin upon startup.
 The most important is the IP address(es) of etcd enpodint(s)).

-Here is an example configuration:
+An example configuration contained in the etcd.conf file:

 ```
 insecure-transport: true